WeipingFu/QGEval/README.md

 - The codes for **other Automatic metrics(e.g. BLEU-4)** are in [metric](./metric), evaluate questions by these steps:
 1. cd ./metric
 2. run `pip install -r requirements.txt` to install the required packages
-3. run `python metrics.py` to get your chosen metrics evaluation result
+3. run `python metrics.py` to get your chosen metrics evaluation result.

 Find more details in [metric](./metric).